 Though I’ve since healed tremendously and no longer have the same debilitating mental struggles, I try to document as much as possible about living with PTSD.
 Sometimes I write about other topics besides PTSD.

 Before 2013, this blog was almost all about motorcycles and riding them.
 I enjoyed sharing information about them, especially since I owned vintage bikes that few mechanics knew how to fix.
-Little did I know how much motorcycles had been helping me cope with an illness I didn’t know I had.
+Little did I know how much motorcycles had been helping me cope with a psychological injury I didn’t know I had.